Mauro Cichero (footballer, born 1995)

-Mauro Cichero is a Venezuelan professional footballer who plays for Forward Madison in USL League One.
+Mauro Cichero is a Venezuelan former professional footballer.

 Early life

 Cichero was born in Venezuela and grew up in Norman, Oklahoma from preschool age until third grade, where his father worked as a soccer coach.
 He then moved to Spain, where he played at soccer academies in Valencia, before returning to the United States in 2011, following his mother's death.
 He attended Norman North High School and in 2013, he was named as the Oklahoman All-City Player of the Year.
 He was named the Gatorade Oklahoma Boys Soccer Player of the Year in 2013 and 2014.
 In 2014, he scored a bicycle kick goal to give his high school a double overtime victory, with video of the goal going viral.